|

 Should you be on an estrogen-androgen

-flashes.
-2. You are at high risk for osteoporosis.
-3. You are on estrogen and
+flashes, 2: You are at high risk for osteoporosis and 3: You are on estrogen and

 still experiencing loss of sex drive.
 There are other questions you must answer